Looking At Carnival's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Carnival options trades today is 18927.64 with a total volume of 20,646.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Carnival's whale activity within a strike price range from $12.5 to $25.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Carnival's big money trades within a strike price range of $15.0 to $30.0 over the last 30 days.

 Carnival Option Volume And Open Interest Over Last 30 Days